Information for Parents

 Whether you are just beginning the college search with your student or you already have a student in college, you probably have a pile of acronyms and forms to sort through – and lots of questions.
 Here you'll find answers to basic questions and definitions for common academic terms.

 FDU's website includes Parents Pages in two groups.
 This page is part of the Undergraduate Admissions section and is primarily intended for parents of prospective FDU students: students who are considering applying to FDU.
 There is another section of Parents Pages for parents who are already "part of the FDU family:" parents of current FDU students.
-That section is found at http://view.fdu.edu/default.aspx?id=567 or by clicking the Parents and Families link on the FDU main page.
+That section is found at the Parents and Families page or by clicking the Parents and Families link on the FDU main page.

-If you have any questions and can’t find the answers here, please fill out our Contact Us form.
-We'll do our best to answer your questions and, perhaps, add those to our list.
-As always, you're more than welcome to call us at 800-FDU-8803.
+If you have any questions and can’t find the answers here, you're more than welcome to call us at 800-FDU-8803.